-This may have been true, but as I watched them dive from the rocks into the clear water, I didn’t think they had it all too rough.
+This may have been true, but as I watched them dive from the rocks into the clear water, I thought it must be nice.
 Unable to join them, we crossed the street to walk in the shade and turned down a street where Beirut’s souks are located, only they don’t resemble Egypt’s khan-el-khalili at all.
 Instead, a clean mall stood on the corner bearing familiar shop names like H&M and Zara, where we ducked in to buy dresses for later.

 It is worth mentioning a few things about Lebanon at this point.
 First, it is expensive.
 Loraine encouraged me to withdraw 100,000 Lebanese Livre, the equivalent to roughly $66, assuring me that it would last.